ethereum/annotated-spec/altair/beacon-chain.md

 * If, during an inactivity leak epoch, a validator fails to submit an attestation with the correct source and target, their inactivity score goes up by 4
 * If, during _any_ epoch, a validator successfully submits an attestation with the correct source and target, their inactivity score drops by 1

 This means that if a validator participates correctly more than 80% of the time, their inactivity score will hover close to zero, and so their inactivity leak penalties will be very close to zero.
 Validators that miss more than 20% of epochs will see their inactivity scores rise, though even there the penalties are slow at first (eg. a validator that misses 25% of epochs will only suffer ~1/4 the inactivity leak of a validator that misses 30% of epochs).
+Only validators that miss all or a large portion of epochs during an inactivity leak will be heavily penalized.

 ### Beacon state mutators